benbalter/redliner/README.md

 ## Project status

 Still in development.
+[There's a lot to be done](https://github.com/benbalter/redliner/issues).
 Not for production use.